longshotlabs/simpl-schema/README.md

 ## Other Validation Context Methods

 `myContext.keyIsInvalid(key)` returns true if the specified key is currently invalid, or false if it is valid.
-This is a reactive method.

 `myContext.keyErrorMessage(key)` returns the error message for the specified key if it is invalid.
 If it is valid, this method returns an empty string.
-This is a reactive method.

 Call `myContext.reset()` if you need to reset the validation context, clearing out any invalid field messages and making it valid.